spreadshirt/backstage-plugin-s3/plugins/s3-viewer-backend/README.md

 The secretAccessKey to access the platform information or to make requests to radosgw-admin.
 Right now, it's more than enough to use a key with `read` permissions.

-### excludedBuckets
+### allowedBuckets

+For security, when selecting the `radosgw-admin` mode, you need to specify a list of buckets that are whitelisted.
+It can be done by doing regex as well.
+So `test-bucket-.*` would allow `test-bucket-one`, `test-bucket-two` and so on.

-It is also possible to filter out certain buckets that might have sensitive data that you don't want normal developers to see.
-To achieve that you need to specify the __platform name__ and then an array of buckets to be ignored.
+To achieve that you need to specify the __platform name__ and then an array of buckets to be allowed.
 You can add as much as you want.
+And if a platform is not defined here, by default all the buckets will be allowed.

 ## Customization